Link Prospecting: Guide to Building Quality Backlinks

 Step 3: Discovering Relevant and High-Quality Link Prospects

-With a well-defined link-building strategy and established evaluation criteria, the next step is to identify link prospects that are both relevant and of high quality.
+With a well-defined link-building strategy and established evaluation criteria in place, the next step is to identify relevant and high-quality link prospects.

-This crucial task can be accomplished using various methods, and here, we will delve into four of my preferred approaches.
+Various methods can be used to accomplish this crucial task, and here, we will explore four of my preferred approaches.

 One of the swiftest methods to uncover top-notch link prospects involves competitor analysis.